 Factors that may significantly affect the decisions of investors include the following.
-Aspects regarding the future mentioned below are based on the judgment of the Canon Marketing Japan Group as of the end of December 2018.
+Aspects regarding the future mentioned below are based on the judgment of the Canon Marketing Japan Group as of the end of March 2022.

 (1) Impact of market competition and fluctuations

 Shipments of office MFP bodies may continue to decline due to the streamlining of offices and longer replacement cycles.
 The drop in office print volume due to the rising trend towards paperless offices and teleworking may impact the Group's financial performance for maintenance services.
 Third parties are selling substitute toner cartridges for laser printers and the earnings of genuine Canon products may be adversely affected if the sales volume of such products increases.

 With the market for digital interchangeable lens cameras shifting from SLR cameras to mirrorless cameras, the market for digital interchangeable cameras may continue to shrink.
 In addition, the fall in the sales of inkjet printer units and ink cartridges may accelerate due to a decline in the printing volume caused largely by a decrease in color printing.